logzio/logz-docs/README.md

 3. Save and commit.

 4. Include this file when you make your first pull request.
-If you're authoring a file, add your identifier to the `contributors` list (first name, last initial).
+If you're authoring a file, add your identifier to the `contributors` list (GitHub username).

-    So if your name is Ian Malcolm, you'll add `- imalcolm` to the `contributors` list.
+    So if your username is chaostheory, you'll add `- chaostheory` to the `contributors` list.

 ## Previewing locally